retest/recheck-web/README.md

 driver = new RecheckDriver( new ChromeDriver(), opts );
 ```

-The default project layout is [Maven](https://github.com/retest/recheck/blob/master/src/main/java/de/retest/recheck/persistence/MavenProjectLayout.java) and will create Golden Master files under `src/test/resources` and reports as `${TEST_CLASS_NAME}.report` in your `target/test-classes` folder.
+The default project layout is [Maven](https://github.com/retest/recheck/blob/master/src/main/java/de/retest/recheck/persistence/MavenProjectLayout.java) and will create Golden Master files under `src/test/resources/retest/recheck/` and reports as `${TEST_CLASS_NAME}.report` in your `target/test-classes/retest/recheck/` folder.
 A [Gradle layout](https://github.com/retest/recheck/blob/master/src/main/java/de/retest/recheck/persistence/GradleProjectLayout.java) is also available.
-If you want your Golden Master files and reports to be located somewhere different, implementing this interface is straight forward.
+If you want your Golden Master files and reports to be located somewhere different, implementing this interface is straightforward.

 The [naming strategy](https://github.com/retest/recheck/blob/master/src/main/java/de/retest/recheck/persistence/NamingStrategy.java) is responsible for automagically retrieving names for the suite and test.
 The default implementation does so based on the [JUnit names](https://github.com/retest/recheck/blob/master/src/main/java/de/retest/recheck/persistence/ClassAndMethodBasedNamingStrategy.java).
 An [explicit naming strategy](https://github.com/retest/recheck/blob/master/src/main/java/de/retest/recheck/persistence/ExplicitMutableNamingStrategy.java) with setters and getters is also available.